 Carrots - The high tunnel planting of carrots has treated us well.
-We're nearing the end so there is just a little in your box this week until the outdoor planting comes to maturity.
+This is the last of it, so there is just a little in your box this week until the outdoor planting comes to maturity.
+You will find split carrots that appear to be unusable, but just chop them and you'll find they work just as well.